kevinbarabash/beignet/design/post_mvp/03_traits.md

 NOTES:

-- traits can be used as types
+- Traits can be used as types
-- trait implementations must appear in either:
-  - the file where the trait is defined
-  - the file where the type implementing the trait is defined
+- Trait implementations can appear in any file, but that file needs to be imported wherever that trait is used.
+This can be useful for reducing the amount of code in bundles.

 ## Deriving Traits with Default Implementations